spolcharoen/DH150-PawanPolcharoen/README.md

 3 | Before each recipe, there are paragraphs of writing content that the user has to scroll through.
 This information is not usually very helpful and competes with the core information. | Either place the writing content below the recipe or condense it.
 3 | Due to the fact that ads are placed throughout the writing content across the website, the website is very cluttered with various visuals that distract from the main content. | Place ads strictly in the sidebar, instead of dispersed within the writing content to avoid confusion.
 1 | This site has three different search bars which all function the same.
 This is unnecessary; one search bar in the header is enough. | Keep just the search bar in the header and delete the others.
-1 | This site has two menu bars on the top of the web page.
+1 | This site has two menu bars on the top of the web page (see Fig 1.1).
 This is confusion and makes the homepage cluttered. | Choose a few key pages between the two menu bars and combine them into one.

 ### 9. Help Users Recognize, Diagnose, and Recover from Errors
 Severity (1-3) | Problem | Recommendation